corrode/corrode.github.io/content/blog/ugly/index.md

 }
 ```

-The code is still quite "stringy-typed."
-That's usually a sign of a missing abstraction.
+The code is still quite "stringy-typed," which usually is a sign of a missing abstraction.
-To tackle that, we could introduce an enum to represent a parsed line for example:
+How about we introduce an enum to represent a parsed line?

 ```rust
 #[derive(Debug)]